johnyk87/domain-driven-design/README.md

 The domain is where all the **business logic** would lie, and would be at the center of all applications, **when it makes sense**.
 This book is clear on the fact that not every application needs or benefits from having an elaborate domain.

 The result of that design is what is called as the **model**.
 The model is a representation of the main **concepts** in the domain, their **relationships**, and the **business rules** that apply to them.
 However, the model should not try to represent everything there is to know about the domain, to the point of exhaustion.
 The model should **focus on the aspects that really matter** to the purpose of the application.
-This model **should be clear in the actual implementation**, i.e., the code should represent the dommain model as faithfully as any other form of representation.
+This model **should be clear in the actual implementation**, i.e., the code should represent the domain model as faithfully as any other form of representation.

 One of the most important concepts in the book is the **ubiquitous language**.
 This is the **common language** shared among the developers, the business experts, the customers, and any other stakeholder of the system.
 That language should appear in every aspect of the design, development and operation of the system.
 It drives the discussions between the business experts, developers and customers.
 It drives the concepts in the domain model.
 The main goal of this language is to bring everyone to the same page, and make sure that all stakeholders understand what is being discussed in any interaction.
 If we take nothing else from the book, a common language between all stakeholders should always be the goal for any project team.